 How are you doing lately?
 Are you taking on complicated kitchen projects, or making the easiest meals possible?
 My attitude on this subject changes day to day.
 Some days, just getting through the day as two adults working from home while tending to a toddler is all we can handle.
 Other days (especially weekends) are more relaxed, with literally NOTHING on the agenda.

 I’ve started experimenting with baking yeast breads in a way I haven’t done since culinary school.
 However, I’m still finding that access to yeast is hit or miss at most grocery stores around here, and I’m currently out of yeast.
-But last weekend, I wanted to make homemade flatbread, and lack of yeast wasn’t going to stop me.
+While I love a great Detroit style pizza, that’s not happening without yeast.
+So last weekend, I wanted to make homemade flatbread, and lack of yeast wasn’t going to stop me.

 Why make homemade flatbread pizza?

 Because it’s a fun little project that gives you a since of accomplishment without being TOO labor or time intensive.
 Because this recipe doesn’t call for yeast, there’s not even any rising or proofing time (just 10 minutes to rest the dough after you knead it).

 And as an added bonus, I find kneading dough to be really soothing.
 Who couldn’t use four minutes of dough-kneading-meditation right now?

 The ingredients for this flatbread pizza dough recipe are easy to find: